 Make your drills competitive

-Training a soccer team with different skill level
+How to run a soccer team practice with different player levels

 Dribbling different ways to improve ball control